AKA: First Korn Building, Pioneer Square, Seattle, WA

 Building History

 Seattle pioneer Charles C. Terry (1830-1867) purchased the lot on which the Korn Building #1 was built in the 1850s.
 His heirs continued to own the property in the late 1880s when this first business block was erected.
 The Seattle Post-Intelligencer said of the Korn Building #1 in 02/1889: “When Mr. Yesler made the original plat of the claim, years ago, he sold one lot on the corner opposite to Mr. C.C.
 Terry for $200.
-This property is now occupied by the new Korn block, and is still owned by the Terry heirs.”
+This property was later occupied by the new Korn block, and is still owned by the Terry heirs.”
 (See “The Largest for the Year,” Seattle Post-Intelligencer, 02/17/1889, p.
 5.)

 The short-lived firm of Fisher and Clark designed three known buildings, the James and Hastings Building, Port Townsend, WA (1888-1889), the Colman Building #1, Seattle, WA (1887), and the Korn Building #1 (1886-1889).